premchander-revature/interviewquestions/.NET FULL STACK/C#OOPS.md

 <blockquote>

 Destructor is used to clean up the memory and free the resources.
-But in C# this is done by the garbage collector on its own. `System.GC.Collect()` is called internally for cleaning up.
+But in C#, this is done by the garbage collector on its own. `System.GC.Collect()` is called internally for cleaning up.
 But sometimes it may be necessary to implement destructors manually.

 For Example: